Stabilizing randomized GMRES through flexible GMRES: Numerical experiments

 \section{Numerical experiments}

 Below we test the proposed FGMRES-sGMRES combination on a number of challenging problems.
-All experiments are run on a standard 2023 Windows laptop with an Intel i7 processor and 32~GB RAM, using MATLAB 2023b.
+All experiments are run on a 2020 Apple MacBook Pro with an Intel(R) Xeon(R) Platinum 8375C CPU @ 2.90GHz, using MATLAB R2025a.
+The codes are available at